mkirchner/hamt/README.md

 The definition of `HamtNode` enables the construction of trees with a mix of internal and leaf nodes.
 What the definition does not provide, is a way to determine if a concrete `HamtNode*` pointer points to an internal or a leaf node.
-One solution would be to to specify an `enum` that indicates the type (i.e. `NODE_LEAF`, etc.) and to add a `type` field to `struct HamtNode`.
+One solution would be to specify an `enum` that indicates the type (i.e. `NODE_LEAF`, etc.) and to add a `type` field to `struct HamtNode`.
 While valid, this would also increase the size of the struct by 50% just to maintain a single bit of information.
-Thankfully, there is a more memory-efficient
+However, there is a more memory-efficient
 solution: pointer tagging.

 Since pointers need to be word-aligned, that leaves the lower 3 bits of all